What Is a Request for Information (RFI)?

 - Updates must be made to plans based on new or previously unavailable information about the project site.

-- Changes requested by owners, designers, or contractors need to be made official.
+- Changes requested by owners, designers, or contractors need to be documented to initiate a formal review process.

 - A detail within the plan specifications could be incorrect and needs to be reviewed.

-- A designer, engineer, or contractor needs details about possible materials or equipment from a supplier.
+- A designer, engineer, or contractor requires technical clarification regarding materials or equipment specifications.

 An RFI may be created for an endless number of reasons, and the process of creating and sending the request accomplishes multiple goals:

-- Formalizes the request for additional information or changes to plans
+- Formalizes the request for additional information or technical clarification

-- Documents important details concerning materials or cost estimates
+- Documents important technical details concerning materials or installation methods

-- Shares information and highlights changes to all critical players in the project
+- Shares information and highlights clarifications to all critical players in the project

 All of this helps the project progress smoothly and limits legal and financial liability for groups that stick to the process of using formal requests for information.